juucustodio/docs.pt-br/docs/framework/wcf/diagnostics/wmi/peercustomresolverbindingelement.md

 Tipo de acesso: Somente leitura

-O endereço do resolvedor personalizado ponto a ponto.
+O endereço do resolvedor personalizado do par.

 ### <a name="binding"></a>Associação